wszeborowskimateusz/anywhere-character-viewer/README.md

 ### Running tests
 To run all the unit tests run `flutter test` command

-To run integration tests run `flutter test integration_test` command
+To run integration tests run `flutter test integration_test` command.

 ### Generating code
 All the generated classes are already in the repository, but when you would like to regenerate them